ucdavis-bioinformatics-training/2018-May-Microbial-Community-Analysis-Workshop_UCB/monday/logging-in.md

         scp [username]@ganesh.genomecenter.ucdavis.edu:[full path to file] .

-   Replace [username] with your cource username with your username and replace '[full path to file]' with the full path to the file you want to transfer.
+   Replace [username] with your course username with your username and replace '[full path to file]' with the full path to the file you want to transfer.
 Note that there is a "." at the end of the command, which is where to put the file, i.e. your current directory.
 You will have to type in your password.

 ### For Windows - Logging In